ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 ## Configuring remote services

-Use `RemoteGraphQLConfig` to set timeouts, retries, concurrency, headers, or body-size limits for a remote service.
+Use `RemoteGraphQLConfig` to set timeouts, retries, headers, or body-size limits for a remote service.

 ```scala
 import caliban.gateway.RemoteGraphQLConfig